LassoSoft/LassoGuide/source/operations/byte-streams.rst

 Additionally, byte streams support a number of member methods that make it easier to deal with binary data.
 The most common methods are outlined below.

+.. member:: bytes->size()

+   Returns the number of bytes contained in the bytes object.

 .. member:: bytes->length()

    .. deprecated:: 9.0
       Use `bytes->size` instead.

-.. member:: bytes->size()

-   Returns the number of bytes contained in the bytes object.

-.. member:: bytes->get(position::integer)
+.. member:: bytes->get(position::integer)::integer

    Returns a single byte from the stream.
 Requires a parameter specifying which byte to fetch.

-.. member:: bytes->getRange(position::integer, num::integer)
+.. member:: bytes->getRange(position::integer, num::integer)::bytes

    Returns a range of bytes from the byte stream.
 Requires two parameters: the first specifies the byte position to start from, and the second specifies how